 Cochlear Implants that operate successfully, including those produced by all three major manufacturers (Cochlear Americas, Advanced Bionics, and Med-El), incorporate the same basic design.
 Henry Ford’s Model “T” automobile of the early 1900s and the Cadillac of the modern era have the same basic design but differ greatly in the details of each final design.

 Likewise, all cochlear implants must incorporate the same basic design.
-The design makes the device capable of the ultimate goal of “detecting” or “demodulating” intelligence from the human voice when that intelligence is residing within an electronic signal.
+The design makes the device capable of “detecting” or “demodulating” intelligence from the human voice when that intelligence resides within an electronic signal.

 Also, a successful cochlear implant must be capable of converting the pattern of the detected intelligence into an appropriate electronic format for application to the acoustic (eighth cranial) nerve.
-In turn, it further transmits the encoded pattern to the hearing center of the brain.
-That is where the information is interpreted as meaningful intelligence.
-That is why implants from major manufacturers work equally well in functionality but are quite different in final design enhancements.
+It transmits the encoded pattern to the brain’s hearing center.
+The brain interprets the information as meaningful intelligence.
+That is why implants from major manufacturers work equally well in functionality but differ in final design enhancements.

-The design of this basic conversion process was first described by Adam Kissiah, Jr and was first exposed to the public when it was revealed to James O. Harrell, Esquire, Patent Counsel to NASA’s John F. Kennedy Space Center, in July 1974.
-Mr. Harrell also advised exposure to another person capable of understanding the concept.
-This was done on August 1, 1974.
-Subsequent Patent Office search and patent application for letters patent were completed in May 1977.
-Then, Patent 4063048 was issued to Adam M. Kissiah, Jr. on December 13, 1977; Reissue 31031, which further improved design, was issued in September 1982.
+Adam Kissiah, Jr first described the design of this basic conversion process.
+He first exposed the design to James O. Harrell, Esquire, Patent Counsel to NASA’s John F. Kennedy Space Center, in July 1974.
+On August 1, 1974, Mr. Harrell also advised exposure to another person capable of understanding the concept.
+Subsequent Patent Office search and patent applications for letters patent were completed in May 1977.
+Then, Patent 4063048 was issued to Adam M. Kissiah, Jr. on December 13, 1977; Reissue 31031, which further improved the design, was issued in September 1982.

-The article also describes the parts of the cochlear implant and how they function.
+The article also describes the cochlear implant parts and how they function.
 In addition, it discusses the risks and disadvantages of cochlear implants and their controversy in deaf culture.
-If you’re doing research for a paper, or simply interested in learning about the history of the cochlear implant or implantable hearing devices, the Wikipedia article is a great resource.
+The Wikipedia article is a great resource if you’re researching a paper or simply interested in learning about the history of cochlear implants or implantable hearing devices.

 Kindly Help